 - In the cards: One technique that many parents have found useful is to use “routine cards,” which are a series of cards you can line up on a desk or bathroom mirror that outline how naptime, bedtime or mealtime routines will go.
 These illustrations make it easy for parents to show toddlers what is coming so there isn’t as much surprise and heated discussion.

-- Fork in the road: Giving your toddler a few, acceptable choices can help him feel in control while still getting what you want accomplished.
+- Fork in the road: Giving your toddler a few, acceptable choices can help them feel in control while still getting what you want accomplished.
 For example, you might ask “Would you like to brush your teeth before or after your bath?” or “Which book would you like to be your last book for tonight?”
-Baby still makes it into bed, but without feeling like he has no control over his own life.
+Baby still makes it into bed, but without feeling like they have no control over their own life.

 - Five, four, three: Providing several countdowns has also been shown to help toddlers deal with transitions more easily, and make it so changes don’t come as much of a surprise.
 “You have five minutes left at the park,” followed by “You have two minutes left at the park,” can make “It’s time to leave now,” less of a shock.

 - Law of the land: Lastly, consistency in routine and in boundaries is a strong ally in the fight against tantrums.
 If most days, nights, and procedures follow the same routines, it is easier for your toddler to anticipate what is coming and easier for you to say things like “Just like every night, we brush our teeth before books.”